-This lesson was designed to give you accurate knowledge so you may correctly develop your own skills as a SONAR/Fish-Finder operator and to aid you more accurately understand and interpret what you see on your screen.
+This lesson was developed to give you accurate knowledge so you may correctly advance your own skills as a SONAR/Fish-Finder operator and aid you more accurately understand and interpret what you see on your screen.
 The science information presented in this class applies to ALL BRANDS of common Fish-Finders.

-Currently, common Fish-Finders DO NOT accurately determine the following:
+Currently, common Fish-Finders DO NOT accurately answer the following: